-Florida-friendly landscape means the principles of Florida-friendly landscaping include planting the rightnative plant species in the right place, efficient watering, appropriate fertilization, mulching, attraction of wildlife, responsible management of yard pests, recycling yard waste, reduction of stormwater runoff, and waterfront protections.
+Florida-friendly landscape means the principles of Florida-friendly landscaping promulgated by the University of Florida which include planting native the right plant species (whether native or non-native) in the right place, efficient watering, appropriate fertilization, mulching, attraction of wildlife, responsible management of yard pests, recycling yard waste, reduction of stormwater runoff, and waterfront protections.
 Additional components of Florida-friendly landscape include planning and design, soil analysis, the uses of solid waste compost, practical use of turf, and proper maintenance.
-[BASED ON DISCUSSION WITH PLANNER KELLER]
+As of the writing of this Code, further information on Florida Friendly landscaping is available at https://ffl.ifas.ufl.edu